Table of Contents

 So, what does this say about the importance of acquiring new words?

-Even if the Sapir-Whorf hypothesis is possibly exaggerated, it is indisputable that expanding your vocabulary can improve your thinking.
+Even if the Sapir-Whorf hypothesis is exaggerated, it is indisputable that expanding your vocabulary can improve your thinking.

 Why?

-Because words are images of things, and the more things you can identify, the better your vision of – and ability to connect with – the world.
+Because words are images of things and the more things you can identify, the better your vision of – and ability to connect with – the world.

 Chapter 3 – How to talk about personality types

-In chapter three, you’ll discover a variety of phrases “that define all kinds and sorts of individuals, including terminology for self-interest, reactions to the world, attitudes toward others, skill and awkwardness, marital states, and hate of man, woman, and marriage.”
+In chapter three, you’ll discover a variety of phrases “that define all kinds and sorts of individuals, including terminology for self-interest, reactions to the world, attitudes toward others, skill and awkwardness, marital status, and hate of man, woman, and marriage.”

 Lewis concludes the three sections of this chapter with the joyous realization that you’ve probably already learned more words through them than you would in a single year.